manymoments/manymoments.github.io/_posts/2020-05-25-synchronous-consensus-omission-faults.markdown

 The modified protocol is simple: it tries to emulate synchrony under crash faults using acknowledgments.
 This way, an omission faulty primary ensures that its commits will be adopted by subsquent primaries, who can safely use this value in subsequent views.
 However, a careful reader may have observed that this protocol works *only when no replica is omission faulty*.
 In other words, despite using $n$ backups, it cannot tolerate even a single omission (or crash) fault, which is perhaps worse than using a single state machine.
 If any backup is omission faulty, then the primary will never receive all $n$ acknowledgments, ultimately preventing progress (in all views).

-**A protocol secure under synchrony and a minority omission faultsh.** The approach to fix the above concern is to follow the basic idea in Attempt 1.
+**A protocol secure under synchrony and a minority omission faults.** The approach to fix the above concern is to follow the basic idea in Attempt 1.
 However, there is a key modification: instead of waiting for acknowledgments from all $n$ replicas, the primary waits for only $> n/2$ acknowledgments.
 In terms of fault tolerance, it tolerates $< n/2$ omission faults.
 The fault tolerance is optimal for omission failures (see this [post](https://decentralizedthoughts.github.io/2019-11-02-primary-backup-for-2-servers-and-omission-failures-is-impossible/)).

 We now explain the steady-state protocol under a fixed primary; we will later discuss the view-change process.